sweet-delights/hybrid-platforms-conductor/README.md

 Nodes selection options:
     -a, --all-hosts                  Select all hosts
+    -b PLATFORM_NAME,                Select hosts belonging to a given platform name.
+Available platforms are: ansible-repo, chef-repo (can be used several times)
+        --hosts-platform
     -l, --hosts-list LIST_NAME       Select hosts defined in a hosts list (can be used several times) -n, --host-name HOST_NAME        Select a specific host.
 Can be a regular expression if used with enclosing "/" characters. (can be used several times)